-Such huge has been its popularity, that for many newcomers, a web browser usually means Google Chrome.
-One of the major reasons why it has managed to create such a loyal fanbase is the ease of sync and cross-platform continuity support.
+Such is its popularity that for many newcomers, a web browser usually means Google Chrome.
+One of the significant reasons why it has managed to create such a loyal fanbase is the ease of sync and cross-platform continuity support.

-Well, it’s no hidden secret that most of the users have at least one Google account.
-If you sign-in this Google account with Chrome, then it allows for streamline sync of history, tabs, bookmarks, passwords, and settings across all the platforms running Chrome with the same ID.
-This continuity of work from one device to another is just what is required in today’s fast-paced world.
+Well, it’s no hidden secret that most users have at least one Google Chrome account.
+Signing in to this Google account with Chrome allows streamlined sync of history, tabs, bookmarks, passwords, and settings across all the platforms running with Chrome with the same ID.
+This continuity of work from one device to another is required in today’s fast-paced world.

 Well, this is just one of its many noteworthy features.
-Let’s check out some of its other pretty useful functionalities.
+Let’s check out some of its other pretty valuable functionalities.

 Smooth and Handy UI

-The browser comes with a pretty nifty and easy to use UI.
+The Google Chrome browser comes with a pretty nifty and easy-to-use UI.
 To begin with, there’s an Omnibox, an extension menu, a bookmark icon, a tabs menu at the top, and an overflow menu that holds all the other goodies.

-Well, placing just the necessary features in a way that it doesn’t look that they are cramped up for space, giving us a clean and fresh user experience.
+Placing just the necessary features so that it doesn’t look like they are cramped up for space gives us a clean and fresh user experience.

-Extensions are small software programs that complement your usage experience, add new features, and allow you to complete your work much quicker.
-These extensions are spread across varied domains including efficiently managing tabs, blocking ads, managing your emails, password manager, note-takers, and tons of others.
+Extensions are small software programs that complement your usage experience, add new features, and allow you to complete your work more quickly.
+These extensions are spread across various domains, including efficiently managing tabs, blocking ads, managing your emails, password manager, note-takers, etc.

-Although these extensions are just of a few MBs they end up hogging up a lot of memory, so don’t keep all the extensions running at the same time, trade accordingly.
+Although these extensions are just a few MBs, they end up hogging up a lot of memory, so don’t keep all the extensions running simultaneously, trade accordingly.

-Chrome allows you to create different profiles for different users.
-Everything right from the web history, download history, saved passwords, etc will be separate for both these profiles.
+Google Chrome allows you to create different profiles for different users.
+Everything from the web history, download history, saved passwords, etc., will be separate for both these profiles.

-For example, you could create a work profile and a personal profile and Chrome will make it easier to distinguish the two.
-Both of them will also have your different Google Profile pic over both the Chrome.exe files.
+For example, you could create a work and personal profile, and Chrome will make it easier to distinguish the two.
+They will also have your different Google Profile picture over both the Chrome.exe files.

 There’s a pretty handy bookmark management bar as well.
-You could directly add any site to the bookmark just by clicking on the star icon or using the Ctrl+D (windows) or Cmd+D (macOS) shortcut key combinations.
-The best part about this is the fact that these bookmarks are synced across all your devices.
-Just login with the same Google account using which you have initially saved your bookmark and your good to go.
+You could add any site to the bookmark directly by clicking on the star icon or using the Ctrl+D (windows) or Cmd+D (macOS) shortcut key combinations.
+The best part is that these bookmarks are synced across all your devices.
+Log in with the same Google account you have initially saved your bookmark, and you are good to go.

-Furthermore, it also has a bookmark bar where you could add your favorite sites.
+Furthermore, it also has a bookmark bar where you can add your favorite sites.
 This bar will be accessible even in Incognito Mode.

-For the unawares, the Incognito Mode allows you to browse privately, hides your history, and doesn’t collect cookies during the time you browse in this mode.
-To access it simply use the Ctrl+Shift+N (windows) or Cmd+Shift+N (macOS) shortcut key combination.
+For the unaware, the Incognito Mode allows you to browse privately, hides your history, and doesn’t collect cookies when you browse in this mode.
+To access it, use the Ctrl+Shift+N (windows) or Cmd+Shift+N (macOS) shortcut key combination.

-One of Chrome’s most useful features that are usually under the radar and don’t get the recognition that it deserves.
+One of Google Chrome’s most valuable features that are usually under the radar but gets the recognition it deserves is the Password Manager.

-When you input a password for the first time, Chrome could suggest you with a stronger password, with a combination of letters, numbers and special characters, arranged in random order.
+When you input a password for the first time, Chrome can suggest a more robust password with a combination of letters, numbers, and special characters, arranged in random order.
 But how will you remember such a strong password in the first place?
-Well, the thing is you don’t have to because Chrome takes good care of it.
-It will save all your input passwords with your Google ID.
-Now when you log in with that ID across any device, all the passwords will be imported as well.

-To check all the passwords that are stored on your device till now, open Chrome and click on the overflow icon situated at the top right.
-Then select Settings from the drop-down menu that appears and head over to the Passwords section.
-From there, just click on the ‘eye’ icon next to the password that you need to view and enter your Google password.
+To check all the passwords stored on your device until now, open Google Chrome for Windows or iOS and click on the More icon at the top right.
+Then select Settings from the drop-down menu and head to the Passwords section.
+From there, click the ‘eye’ icon next to the password you need to view and enter your Google password.
 That’s it.

-From there you could easily view, add, edit, or delete any password of all your accounts.
+From there, you can easily view, add, edit, or delete any password of all your accounts.

-Unknown to many, there’s a whole lot of Chrome shortcuts that do your job pretty quickly.
+Unknown to many, there are a whole lot of Google Chrome shortcuts that do your job pretty quickly.
 Here are some of the most commonly used shortcuts that you should make a habit of using every day.
 As for the complete list, head over to the Chrome support page.

-You could easily clear the Chrome browsing data by hitting the Ctrl+Shift+Delete key combinations and then selecting the said option.
+You could quickly clear the Google Chrome browsing data by hitting the Ctrl+Shift+Delete vital combinations and selecting the option.

-If appending www at the beginning of an URL and .com, in the end, is too much of an effort from your end, then just write the website name and use the Ctrl+Enter or Cmd+Enter keys to automatically complete the remaining website name.
+If appending www at the beginning of an URL and .com, in the end, is too much of an effort from your end, then write the website name and use the Ctrl+Enter or Cmd+Enter keys to complete the remaining website name automatically.

 Something for the Tech Geeks

-If you are among those set of users who like to dive deep into an application and find its hidden features, then this browser has something to offer in that regard as well.
+If you are among those users who like to dive deep into an application and find its hidden features, then this browser has something to offer in that regard as well.

-Google Chrome comes with a Flags section, which is a set of experimental features and is hidden from normal users.
+Google Chrome for Windows or iOS comes with a Flags section, a set of experimental features hidden from regular users.
 They bring many new features and UI changes to the fore.
-Well, we have compiled a list of the best Chrome flags for Windows, iOS, and Android.
+We have compiled a list of the best Chrome flags for Windows, iOS, and Android.
 Do check them out as well.

-On that note, do keep in mind that being experimental, they might be unstable as well.
+On that note, remember that they might also be unstable since they’re experimental.
 If that’s the case, then disable them right away.
-So to access these flags, simply type in chrome://flags in Chrome’s Omnibox on any of your devices and hit Enter.
+So to access these flags, type in chrome://flags in Chrome’s Omnibox on any of your devices and hit Enter.

-Likewise, apart from the Chrome stable build, there’s Canary, Beta, and Developer build as well.
-They are usually the first in line to receive new and testing features, but again, they are unstable compared to your regular Chrome browser.
+Likewise, besides the Chrome stable build, there are Canary, Beta, and Developer builds.
+They are usually the first to receive new and testing features, but again, they are unstable compared to your regular Chrome browser.
 So trade accordingly.

-Before rounding off this feature we will also like to throw some light on the fact that the browser has its Task Manager (which could be accessed via the Shift+Esc shortcut key) and proves some nerdy stats for the geeks.
+Before rounding off this feature, we would also like to highlight the fact that the browser has its Task Manager (which can be accessed via the Shift+Esc shortcut key) and provides some nerdy stats for the geeks.

-Apart from that, there is a slew of other features that Chrome has in store.
-But these were the more noteworthy ones that we decided to mention.
+Apart from that, there are tons of other features that Chrome has in store.
+But these were more noteworthy than we decided to mention.

-Likewise, once you decide to use this browser, there are a few important settings that deserve your attention.
-Tweak it as per your requirement and you will be having a tailored-made Chrome at your fingertips:
+Likewise, a few basic settings deserve your attention once you use this browser.
+Tweak it as per your requirement, and you will have a tailored-made Google Chrome at your fingertips:

-When you open a new webpage, you might have seen notifications appearing at the top left of your screen.
-This is annoying for many, and it gets even worse if you are using an Android device.
-Therefore, to control Chrome notifications on your PC, click on the overflow icon situated at the top-right and head over to Settings > Advanced > Site Settings.
+When you open a new webpage, you might see notifications on your screen’s top left.
+This isn’t very pleasant for many, and it worsens if you use an Android device.
+Therefore, to control Chrome notifications on your PC, click the overflow icon at the top-right and head over to Settings > Advanced > Site Settings.
 Revoke or grant the permission as per your liking.

 On an Android device, open Chrome and tap on the overflow icon.
 Then select Settings > Notifications from the menu and enable/disable the one according to your needs.